yannRogerPhD/OpenSees-TCL-gmsh-Project-1/README.md

-# OpenSees + Gmsh Example Models
+# OpenSees TCL + Gmsh (Pre-Processor) Application Models

-This gitHub page aims to illustrate the practical use of **OpenSees TCL** in combination with **Gmsh** to perform:
+This GitHub page aims to primarily illustrate the practical use of **OpenSees TCL** in combination with **Gmsh** to perform:

-- General geotechnical and structural simulations using **OpenSees Tcl**
+- General geotechnical and structural simulations using **OpenSees TCL**
-- Soil-structure interaction (SSI) modeling
+- Soil-structure interaction (SSI) modeling, with particular attention paid to:
-- Site response analyses
+  - the modeling of soil-structure interface contact, and
+  - precisely accounting for absorbing boundary conditions due to soil-domain truncation
+- Soil Response Analyses (SRAs)

-The examples and methodology are based on resources from:
+Most of the examples as well as the methodology are based on resources from:
 [http://soilquake.net/opensees/version2.1/index.htm](http://soilquake.net/opensees/version2.1/index.htm)

-## Note about gmsh
+## Notes about gmsh

 In case we want two volumes to share a single, continuous interface so the mesh is conformal across that face.

+$$
+\nabla
+$$

 ```bash
 SetFactory("OpenCASCADE");